jepsen-io/local-fs/README.md

 shrink operations themselves.
 This might be a more efficient search than just waiting for the initial `lein run quickcheck` to do its thing.

+## Dealing with Nondeterminism

+Some bugs can only be reproduced *sometimes*, but you want to shrink them regardless.
+Try `lein run quickcheck --history foo.edn --quickcheck-scour 100 ...` to run up to 100 trials of any given history before declaring it valid/invalid.
+This will be agonizingly slow, but will stop the search from terminating early with a super-long example.

 ## Concurrent Tests

 These will *definitely* not work correctly as far as safety testing is